Certificate of Advanced Graduate Studies in OrthodonticsMaster of Science in Dentistry

 Our Fellowship in Orthodontic Clinical Research is a full-time, one-year, continuing education program designed to augment one's dental education.
 Ten (10) students are selected each year for this fellowship.
 This fellowship can be completed in addition to or independent of the Masters of Dentistry program.
 Upon completion of the Fellowship, participants will be awarded a Certificate of Fellowship in Orthodontic Clinical Research.

 All applicants for the Master of Science in Dentistry will also be considered for JU’s Fellowship program.
-If you are interested solely in the fellowship program, please reach out to Ben Southern at email@example.com for more information.
+If you are interested solely in the fellowship program, please reach out to Rhianna Blake at firstname.lastname@example.org for more information.

 AdmissionsHow to Apply